-A pleural effusion is an abnormal collection of fluid in the pleural space resulting from excess fluid production or decreased absorption.
+A pleural effusion is an abnormal collection of fluid in the pleural space resulting from excess fluid production or decreased absorption or both.
 It is the most common manifestation of pleural disease, with etiologies ranging from cardiopulmonary disorders to symptomatic inflammatory or malignant diseases requiring urgent evaluation and treatment.
 Approximately 1.5 million pleural effusions are diagnosed in the United States each year (see the images below).
-(See Etiology, Epidemiology, Treatment, and Medications.)

 Large, malignant, right-sided pleural effusion.